 Personal injury claims can be brought if a person has been injured, or their property damaged, by the actions of another party who owed them a duty of care.
 But what if someone dies?

 A party who owes someone a duty of care, and whose actions cause death rather than injury, can be the recipient of a type of lawsuit called “wrongful death.”
-Wrongful death alleges that negligence of another party was a wrongful act that caused death.
+Wrongful death alleges that the negligence of another party was a wrongful act that caused death.
 The conduct involved must have entitled the person, if injured, to take action and recover damages if death had not occurred.